Beth A. Eastlick

 For School of Medicine and School of Nursing:

-Senior Executive Director, Foundation Relations and Corporate Giving, Duke Health Development & Alumni Affairs
+Senior Executive Director, Foundation Relations and Strategic Partnerships, Duke Health Development & Alumni Affairs

-Senior Associate Director Foundation Relations, Duke Health Development & Alumni Affairs
+Director Foundation Relations, Foundation Relations and Strategic Partnerships, Duke Health Development & Alumni Affairs

 Anita joined Duke Health Development and Alumni Affairs in 2006, after serving for more than 20 years in the development field.
 Anita works with faculty and administrators across the health system to advance strategic priorities centered on health and medical sciences, faculty development, and scholarship support.
 Before joining Duke, Anita served for five years as the Southeast Foundations Officer for Environmental Defense Fund, for five years as Director of Grants and Programs at Meredith College, and for ten years at Capital Development Services where she authored directories of foundations and corporate philanthropy in North Carolina, Virginia, and Georgia.
 Anita holds a master’s degree in Philanthropy and Development from Saint Mary’s University of Minnesota and a bachelor’s degree from Beloit College.

 Senior Associate Director